Bokovsky/readeck-mirror/docs/api/oauth.md

 | `code_challenge_method` | Only `S256` is allowed                                                       |
 | `state`                 | Optional [client state](#overview--state)                                    |

-Sending a state is not mandatory but strongly advised to ensure that your side of the authorization flow has not been tampered with.
+Sending a state is not mandatory but strongly advised to prevent cross site request forgery.

 ### Authorization result